 The probes/pins have a 4mm diameter hole in the end and can accept a 4mm plug.
 For speed crocodile clips are supplied enabling cables to be speedily ‘walked’ along the probes in the section.

 NB The TAR-3 Meter measures the apparent (actual) resistance.
-Users should use the appropriate scaling factor to calculate the resistivity if required.
+Users should use the appropriate scaling factor to calculate the resistivity (or apparent resistivity) if required.

 The TAR-3 Resistance Meter Line Mode can process 999 readings per line which is enough for lines of Ninety-Nine probes and Nine deep (856 readings in total).
 856 readings, at one reading per minute, is over Fourteen hours work (nonstop).
 Two (or more) day’s work can be combined quickly and safely using a text editor.